tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 Configuration validation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-``tt cluster`` can validate configurations against the Tarantool configuration schema.

 ``tt cluster publish`` validates configurations against the Tarantool configuration schema
 and aborts in case of an error.
 To skip the validation, add the ``--force`` option: